The Lurking Horror

 The Lurking Horror is an interactive fiction game released by Infocom in 1987.
 The game was written by Dave Lebling and inspired by the horror fiction writings of H. P. Lovecraft (including his Cthulhu Mythos).
-The original release was for MS-DOS, Apple II, Atari ST, Atari 8-bit family, and Commodore 64.
+The original release was for MS-DOS, Apple II, Atari ST, Atari 8-bit computers, and Commodore 64.
 It was Infocom's 26th game and the only in the horror genre.
 Infocom rated it as "Standard" in terms of difficulty.
 Later, it was ported to the Amiga with the addition of sound effects, making it the first Infocom adventure with that feature.

 Plot

 The game starts with the player trying to finish a term paper at G.U.E.
 Tech, a large MIT-like American university.
 The player has braved a snowstorm to travel to the school's computer lab to work on the report.
 The document is now mangled beyond repair, however; with the help of a hacker, the player finds that the file has been partially overwritten by the Department of Alchemy's files.
 Although the game begins as a quest to try to salvage the term paper, alarming events soon unfold, revealing a powerful evil within the school's depths.

 What began as a mere snowstorm has strengthened into a full-force blizzard.
 The player must traverse the University grounds in an attempt to recover the term paper's data.
 Much of the campus is deserted and covered in snowdrifts, rendering walkways impassable.
 The only accessible avenues are steam tunnels and a small complex of buildings.
 In the course of unraveling the mystery, the player encounters demons, zombies, and sinister references to a recent campus suicide.
 Failing to set things right in the hidden passages beneath the school will result in a literal fate worse than death.